Applicants l Providers l Parents l Child Care Home

 Ramsey County FCCL must be notified immediately of any change in the regular membership of the household / within the childcare residence, or the addition of an employee who will regularly be providing care.
 You are strongly encouraged to notify your Licensing Social Worker of any anticipated changes in your household composition well in advance of the change.
 This will assure completion and clearance of all required paperwork.

-Remember that anyone who will work with children under school age must have SIDS / Shaken Baby Syndrome training prior to starting, and anyone who works more than 30 hours in any 12 month period must have Infant / Child CPR and Child-Related First Aid.
+Remember that anyone who will work with children under school age must have Sudden Unexpected Infant Death and Abusive Head Trauma training prior to starting, and anyone who works more than 30 hours in any 12 month period must have Infant / Child CPR and Child-Related First Aid.

 4. Can I have pets?
 What kind?